holistudio/minika/devlog/LOG.md

 - [ ] Detect when shapes merge into a watermelon!
 - [ ] Graphic/UI design: Display score, next shape, text

+## 2024-08-26

+Points per fruit: it doesn't seem like it's listed anywhere on the points per fruit for the Nintendo Switch version of the Suika game but here are my "notes" watching a streamer.

+Before anything else, it's worth highlighting that you don't get points for dropping fruit into the box.
+You only get points with merging fruit.

+ - Cherry => Strawberries: 1-2 pts
+ - Strawberries => Grape: 2-3 pts
+ - Grapes => Dekopon: 6-7 pts
+ - Dekopons => Orange: 10 pts
+ - Oranges => Apple: 15 pts
+ - Apples => Pear: 21 pts
+ - Pears => Peach: 28 pts
+ - Peaches => Pineapple: 36 pts
+ - Pineappes => Melon: 45 pts
+ - Melons => Suika!
+55 pts

+ Seems like the smaller fruits have randomized points.
+I'll assum the larger points for now.

 ## 2024-08-24

 Hello world!